scipy-conference/scipy_proceedings/papers/godwin_zain/paper.rst

    :scale: 50%
    :figclass: bht

-   A t-SNE visualization of the points chosen by core-set. :label:`tsne`
+   A t-SNE visualization of the ChestMNIST points chosen by core-set. :label:`tsne`

 .. figure:: vae_tsne.png
    :scale: 50%
    :figclass: bht

-   A t-SNE visualization of the points chosen by core-set when the ResNet features are augmented with VAE features. :label:`vaetsne`
+   A t-SNE visualization of the ChestMNIST points chosen by core-set when the ResNet features are augmented with VAE features. :label:`vaetsne`

 Discussion